tpeterson17/Ledger-Activity/Lesson-Plan.md

 ## Step 3: Transaction JPA Repository

 Let's focus on the boilerplate aspects of the TransactionRepository first.
 Have the class generate the interface com.twou.LedgerAPI.repository.TransactionRepository.
-Next, ask the students what else we need to do to the interface in order for it to serve as the DAO for the Transaction model.
+Next, ask the students what else we need to do to the interface in order for it to serve as the DAO interface for the Transaction model.
 (They have seen this boilerplate a lot, so they should be quick to the answer.
 If not, take a moment to review the purpose of @Repository and JpaRepository.)

 Guide the class to the following intermediate solution for this interface.
 (This is the final solution minus the one custom method for this project.):